-In this three-part series various questions within the context of life in the diaspora/in exile are highlighted and discussed from a decidedly Tamil perspective.
+In this event series various questions within the context of life in the diaspora/in exile are highlighted and discussed from a decidedly Tamil perspective.
 We aim at consciously centering Tamil voices and approaches while working on and analysing these questions; voices that have always been marginalised and silenced by various parties and/or are unheard or not listened to.
 We want to look at cultures of memory and the construction of narratives through the prism of an Eelam-Tamil point of view and thus endeavour to debate questions of identity and belonging as well as to deconstruct local myths around the topics migration, flight and resistance in Germany.

 Thursday, April 5th, 7pm @ aquarium am Südblock